clickpulp/ags-modules/docs/isinblockingscript.md

 ## About

-Provides a simple function to check if the game is currently running a blocking script.
-This is useful for determining when certain actions should be disabled or when the game state needs to be checked before performing operations.
+A handy way to check if the game is busy doing something (like playing a cutscene or showing dialog) so you know when to disable certain player actions.

+**Why you need this:** Sometimes you want to prevent players from opening menus or saving during cutscenes.
+This function tells you when the game is "busy" so you can disable those features temporarily.

 ## Dependencies